WarningStudios/PStorage/README.md

 	/*
 	Clear all saved values

-		Parameters
- 			- playerId: The ID of the player whose values should be deleted
+			@param playerId: The ID of the player whose values should be deleted

-		Results
- 			- null
+			@result null

 		PStorage_clearAll(playerId: PlayerID)